AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/WebSDK/sdkOverview.md

 The AZTEC SDK allows developers to use AZTEC's zero-knowledge proofs in order to transact confidentially over public Ethereum.
-It exposes a core API,giving users the ability to deposit, send, and withdraw funds confidentially.
-This API is accompanied by a UI component which pops up at the relevant moment, guiding the user through the API action.
+It exposes a core API, giving users the ability to deposit, send, and withdraw funds confidentially.
+This API is accompanied by a UI component which appears at the relevant point, guiding the user through the API action.

 &nbsp
 &nbsp